vishnuchalla/BugZooka/README.md

   - `kustomize/overlays/rag/*`: RAG sidecar overlay and volume wiring

+### **Chatbot Mode / Slack Socket Listener (Optional)**
+BugZooka can operate in chatbot mode using Slack Socket Mode for real-time event listening via WebSockets.
+In this mode, the bot responds to @mentions in real-time on top of polling for messages.

+- What it does:
+  - Establishes a persistent WebSocket connection to Slack using Socket Mode.
+  - Listens for @mentions of the bot in the configured channel.
+  - Processes mentions asynchronously using a thread pool for concurrent handling.
+  - Supports interactive PR analysis when mentioned with `analyze pr: <GitHub PR URL>`.
+  - Provides instant visual feedback (👀 reaction) when processing mentions.

+- Enable via deployment overlay:
+  - Set `CHATBOT=true` env var.
+  - Run `make deploy`.
+The Makefile will apply the chatbot overlay which sets `ENABLE_SOCKET_MODE=true`.
+  - Alternatively, set `ENABLE_SOCKET_MODE=true` directly in your environment.

+- Required environment variables:
+  - `SLACK_APP_TOKEN`: Slack App-Level Token (starts with `xapp-`) for Socket Mode authentication.
+  - `SLACK_BOT_TOKEN`: Standard bot token for posting messages.
+  - `SLACK_CHANNEL_ID`: Channel ID to monitor for mentions.

+- Behavior:
+  - When mentioned with `analyze pr: <PR URL>, compare with <version>`, performs AI-powered PR performance analysis.
+  - For other mentions, responds with a friendly greeting and usage tips.
+  - Handles concurrent mentions using a configurable thread pool (default: 5 workers).
+  - Gracefully shuts down on SIGINT/SIGTERM, waiting for pending tasks to complete.

+- Files of interest:
+  - `bugzooka/integrations/slack_socket_listener.py`: Socket Mode client implementation
+  - `bugzooka/integrations/slack_client_base.py`: Base class for Slack clients
+  - `bugzooka/analysis/pr_analyzer.py`: PR performance analysis with Gemini+MCP
+  - `kustomize/overlays/chatbot/*`: Chatbot mode overlay configuration

 ### **MCP Servers**
 MCP servers can be integrated by adding a simple configuration in `mcp_config.json` file in the root directory.